A unified weighting framework for evaluating nearest neighbour classification: Background

 \subsection{Fuzzy rough nearest neighbour classification}

-A more fundamentally different proposal has come in the form of fuzzy rough nearest neighbour (FRNN) classification, originally proposed by Jensen \& Cornelis \cite{jensen08new}.
+A more fundamentally different proposal has come in the form of fuzzy rough nearest neighbour (FRNN) classification (Fig.~\ref{fig_frnn_example}), originally proposed by Jensen \& Cornelis \cite{jensen08new}.
 This is based on fuzzy rough sets \cite{dubois90rough}, a fuzzified variant of rough sets \cite{pawlak81rough}.
 For each decision class $C$, we define two fuzzy sets, its upper approximation $\ol{C}$ and its lower approximation $\ul{C}$, as well as their mean, and the membership of a test record $y$ in any one of these can be used as a class score.
 A weighted variant of fuzzy rough sets was first introduced by Cornelis et al. \cite{cornelis10ordered}, and we use here the updated formulation of FRNN presented in \cite{lenz20scalable}.
+FRNN can be viewed as a form of nearest neighbour classification because the membership of $y$ in $\ol{C}$ and $\ul{C}$ is defined as a weighted sum of, respectively, its nearest neighbour similarities in $C$, and its nearest neighbour distances in $X\setminus C$.

-Let $d$ be a distance measure and $k$ a positive integer, then the score for a decision class $C$ and a test record $y$ is:
+Let $d$ be a distance measure and $k$ a positive integer, then the membership of a test record $y$ in $\ol{C}$ and $\ul{C}$ is defined, as, respectively:

 where $d^+_i$ and $d^-_i$ are the $i$th nearest neighbour distance of $y$ in, respectively, $C$ and $X\setminus C$, and $w_i$ is a weight which depends on the rank $i$ and which remains to be defined.